Ruud14/MMM-SpotifyReleases/README.md

 <br>

 **4.**
-Get the IDs of your favorite Spotify artists.
+Get your favorite Spotify artist's IDs.
-- Go to the profile of the artist.
+- Go to artist's profile.
 - Click the button with the three dots.
 - Click the share button.
 - Choose to copy the Spotify-URIs.
 You'll get something like this: `spotify:artist:246dkjvS1zLTtiykXe5h60`.
-- remove `spotify:artist:` and what is left is the ID of the artist.
+- remove `spotify:artist:` and what is left is artist's ID.
 <br>

 **5.**